17 zip codes·Updated June 2026

 4 Bedroom$6,960/mo

-Fair Market Rents are published annually by HUD for the San Diego metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the San Diego metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the San Diego metro area is $4,310/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the San Diego metro is $4,310/month.
+Asking rents come in about 34% below the federal benchmark, which can make Section 8 properties competitive here.

-San Diego has the largest Navy base on the West Coast, a massive biotech industry, and a ton of demand for rentals.
-Supply is constrained and rents are high.
+San Diego has the largest Navy base on the West Coast, a massive biotech industry, and serious rental demand.
+Supply is constrained, rents are high.
 La Jolla, Pacific Beach, and the Gaslamp are premium.
-City Heights, El Cajon, and National City are more affordable.
-The catch is that California's tenant protection laws are among the strictest in the country — statewide rent control under AB 1482, strict eviction procedures, long notice periods.
-You can absolutely make money as a landlord in San Diego, but you need to understand the regulatory environment.
-Rent-to-income ratios are stretched here, so accurate pricing is critical to avoid long vacancies.
+City Heights, El Cajon, and National City run cheaper.
+California tenant protections are among the strictest in the country: statewide rent control under AB 1482, strict eviction procedures, long notice periods.
+You can make money here, but you need to understand the regulatory environment first.
+Rent-to-income ratios are already stretched, so pricing accurately is the difference between leasing fast and a long vacancy.